Chenry513/dl/README.md

 - Provide transparency about how AI models use personal data
 - Empower users to make informed decisions about which models to use

-The things I handled the technical side, building out:
+### What I Built

-The Automated Content Pipeline
+**The Automated Content Pipeline**

 Instead of manually updating a database every time someone adds a model, I built a system that does it automatically.
-Contributors just add a Markdown file to GitHub, and the pipeline validates it, converts it to the right format, and updates the live site—all within a minute.
+Contributors just add a Markdown file to GitHub, and the pipeline:
+- Validates the file format
+- Converts it to Django models
+- Updates the live site within a minute

 This cut down manual admin work by about 60%.

-The Backend Infrastructure
+**The Backend Infrastructure**

 I designed the Django backend to handle structured model data, user preferences, and API requests.
-This includes the database schema, 8+ API endpoints, and all the logic that connects the frontend to the data.
+This includes:
+- Database schema for model metadata
+- 8+ RESTful API endpoints
+- Logic connecting the frontend to the data

-Deployment & CI/CD
+**Deployment & CI/CD**

-The whole thing runs on Render.com with automated deployments.
-Pushing code changes triggers a rebuild, but pushing markdown changes only triggers the content pipeline—no full redeploy needed.
+The whole thing runs on Render.com with automated deployments:
+- Pushing code changes → full rebuild
+- Pushing markdown changes → content pipeline only (no redeploy)

-The coolest part is that the Markdown processing system is reusable.
+The coolest part?
+The Markdown processing system is reusable.
 Any Django project that needs user-contributed content could use this same pattern without forcing contributors to understand databases or backend code.

 ## Local Development